47degrees/fp-with-arrow-videos/EitherT.md

 // IO(Either.right(Person(<uuid>, "Peter Parker", 23)))
 ```

-^ So let's proceed with the last example.
 ^ In this example, we have several EitherTs with UUID, String, and Int in the right values.
 ^ With Λrrow we can map over all three of them with the Applicative Builder.
 ^ If they all contain right values, we can compose them inside a new data class where we see that the types